-In my Guildford/Woking office I work from a very tranquil setting.
-I see clients who sometimes want short term counselling to think about a problem or dilemma that is impacting on their life.
-Other's may want a longer term space to look more in depth at relationship difficulties or problematic behaviours.
+I work from a confidential and tranquil setting located between Guildford and Woking.
+I see people who sometimes require short - term counselling to think about a problem or dilemma that is impacting on their life.
+Other's want a longer term space to look more in depth at relationship difficulties or problematic behaviours.
 In the initial session this can be thought about in order to ascertain what will be most helpful.

-Some of my other work experience has included working with frontline staff in the NHS as a staff counsellor for short term dynamic therapy, as the Senior Counsellor working with adolescents 14-17 years who were excluded from mainstream education, this also included working with the family.
+Some of my work experience over the years has included working with frontline staff in the NHS as a staff counsellor for short term dynamic therapy, as the Senior Counsellor working with adolescents 14-17 years who were excluded from mainstream education, this also included working with the family.
 I have worked with students in a number of Universities who have been diagnosed with a mental health problem and struggled with their chosen course.
 I have a wide range of experience in working with addictions in treatment centres where alcohol, drugs or other compulsive behaviours were the primary concern.
 This also included facilitating therapeutic groups.

 I worked as a Senior Counsellor in Palliative care for a number of years with patients facing death and bereaved relatives and facilitated bereavement groups for those affected by the loss..
 I also helped train bereavement counsellors in this role.
 I have lectured on Counselling courses at The University of London, Birkbeck College and currently tutor at the Institute of Group Analysis on the Group Supervision course.